YGNAUH/WebFront/css/ReadMe.md

 * justify-content: to change the location of the certain item
 * flex: flex-grow flex-shrink flex basis
 * order: define the order of the parts

+### day2:
+* Here is a useful color page: https://nipponcolors.com/
+* To change the space between two bullet paragraph, margin could be used.

 My final project Tribute page could be found here https://codepen.io/ygnauh/pen/yLVEYev